 (l) any other physical plant requirement as stipulated by the 103 CMR 900 series or other regulating authority.

 (2) Renovations.
-Where renovation, repair or remodeling is contemplated, the program statement may omit description of any of 103 CMR 907.02(1)(a) through (k) unaffected by the contemplated work.
+Where renovation, repair or remodeling is contemplated, the program statement may omit description of any of 103 CMR 907.02(1)(a) through (l) unaffected by the contemplated work.

 907.04: Final Review and Approval